AshleyDafneAguilar/Geovisualization-of-the-main-culicidaes-vectors-of-transmission-of-some-diseases-in-Mexico/README.md

-<h1 align="center">Geovisualization of the main culicidae, vectors of transmission of the main diseases in Mexico.</h1>
+<h1 align="center">Geovisualization of the main culicidae, vectors of disease transmission that put the Mexican population at risk</h1>

 ## Author